 Survey question: Q12.
 The following is a list of different services and activities that Australian local governments can engage in.
 How important it is to you that local government engage in each of these things?

-Regarding age, we found statistically significant differences across the three groups for all of the services, barring health and youth services (Table 3).
+Regarding age, we found statistically significant differences across the three age groups for all of the services, barring health and youth services (Table 3).
 Nevertheless, there was rough agreement in terms of the relative importance of these services.
 In relation to the services regarded as ‘extremely important’ or ‘very important’, there was a relatively strong positive correlation between the responses of younger and middle-aged people (r=0.748; p=1.752e-05), a moderate positive correlation between those of younger and older people (r= 0.632; p=0.001), and a strong positive correlation between those of middle-aged and older people (r=0.947; p=0.000).
-Interestingly, younger respondents were more supportive of local government tackling more contentious and unconventional services than older respondents.
+Interestingly, younger respondents were more supportive than older respondents for local government to tackle more contentious and unconventional services.

 Table 3.
 Views on the importance of services for local government to provide by age group